 The three soft terms can be related by the respective first three terms of the q-expansion of $\lambda_{q}$.
 This allows to compute the gravitational energy spectrum $dE^{GW}/d\omega$ after the integration over the emission direction.
 As we will see, such an operation involves not-trivial vector and tensor integrals that we perform in full generality.

 The plan of the paper is the following.
-In section \ref{sec:2} we will review Weinberg's derivation of the leading B-factor and $dE^{GW}/d\omega$.
-In section \ref{sec:3}, we will show a complete computation of the sub-leading emission of soft radiation, in the case of massless and massive particle collisions.
-In section \ref{sec:4}, we will show a surprising result: in case of $2\rightarrow 2$ elastic scattering all sub-leading effects exactly vanish, from both massless and massive particle/body collision.
-In section \ref{sec:5}, we analyze the case of $2\rightarrow 2$ inelastic collision: we find an exact non-zero which is complicated in full generality but it has simpler expressions in certain kinematic regimes.
+In section \ref{sec:2} we will briefly review Weinberg's derivation of the leading $B$-factor and $dE^{GW}/d\omega$.
+In section \ref{sec:3}, we will show a complete computation of the sub-leading emission of soft radiation, in the case of massive particle collisions, after a review of the previous ABV result.
+In section \ref{sec:4} \& \ref{sec:5}, we will show a new surprising result: in case of $2\rightarrow 2$ elastic scattering all sub-leading effects exactly vanish for generic particle/body collision.
+In section \ref{sec:6}, we analyze the case of $2\rightarrow 2$ inelastic collision: we find an exact non-zero result which is, in full generality, complicated, but it has simpler expressions in certain kinematic regimes.